codybartfast/csv/ReadMe.md

 ### Any to Any

-`GetItems` supports creating items directly from CSV text or from a table.
+`GetItems` creates items from CSV text, or from a table.
-`GetTable` supports creating a table from items or from text.
+`GetTable` creates a table from from CSV 'text, or from items.
-`GetText` supporst creating CSV text from items or from a table
+`GetText` creates CSV text from a table, or from items.

 [Fubu]: <https://fubumvc.github.io/>
 [BbtS2]: <https://en.wikipedia.org/wiki/List_of_The_Big_Bang_Theory_episodes#Season_2_(2008%E2%80%9309)>